Provably Efficient Exploration in Inverse Constrained Reinforcement Learning: Efficient Exploration for ICRL

 \section{Efficient Exploration for ICRL}

-In this section, we introduce algorithms for efficient exploration by leveraging the aforementioned cost set and estimation error.
-Our objective is to collect high-quality samples from interactions with the environment, thereby improving the accuracy of our cost set estimations.
-Unlike most existing ICRL works~\citep{papadimitriou2023bayesian,liu2022uncertainty} that rely on a generative model for collecting samples, our exploration strategy must determine {\it which} states require more frequent visits and {\it how} to traverse to them starting from the initial state $\state_0$.
-To achieve this goal, we first define the estimated transition model and the expert policy (Section~\ref{subsec:trans-model}), based on which we develop a \greedy{} (Bounded Error Aggregate Reduction) strategy algorithm (Section~\ref{subsec:greedy-exploration}) and a PCSE (Policy-Constrained Strategic Exploration) algorithm (Section~\ref{subsec:policy-constrained-exploration}) for solving ICRL problems, respectively.
+In this section, we introduce two algorithms for efficient exploration, addressing the challenge of collecting high-quality samples through interactions with the environment, thereby increasing the accuracy of our cost set estimations.
+Unlike most existing ICRL works~\citep{papadimitriou2023bayesian,liu2022uncertainty,yue2025understanding} that rely on a generative model for sample collection, our exploration strategy must determine {\it which} states need more frequent visits and {\it how} to traverse to them from the initial state.
+We propose a Bounded Error Aggregate Reduction algorithm (\greedy{}, Section~\ref{subsec:greedy-exploration}) and a Policy-Constrained Strategic Exploration algorithm (PCSE, Section~\ref{subsec:policy-constrained-exploration}) for solving ICRL problems in Algorithm \ref{AEG}.